AbdulhakeemAdekunle/laravel-php-deploy-on-LAMP/README.md

 **To start with;** you will need to have an Ubuntu based system.
 For this project, I wrote a simple `Vagrantfile` which I used to setup my virtual machine.
 If you don't have an Ubuntu based system yet, you can spin up one, using the [Vagrantfile](./Vagrantfile) I created.
 Make sure that you have [Vagrant](https://developer.hashicorp.com/vagrant/downloads?product_intent=vagrant) installed on your machine, and also a virtualization tool: [VirtualBox](https://www.virtualbox.org/), or other virtualization tool.
  Create a project directory, copy the Vagrantfile into that directory, from the directory, do: `vagrant up` from your shell terminal.

-Now that you have your Ubuntu installation completed successfully, the next step is to install other components that makes of the LAMP server, and also deploy your Laravel application.
+Now that you have your Ubuntu installation completed successfully, the next step is to install other components that makes up the LAMP server, and also deploy your Laravel application.

 I have also created a bash script that you can **re-use** to achieve the steps which I am about to outline.
 But, let's look into the script and go through each steps one after the other, to have an understanding of how the script works.

-Shebang preprocessing command
+**Shebang preprocessing command**
 `#!/bin/bash`

 **Update package repository:** To fetch the updated package list from repositories.